angular/angular/aio/content/guide/lifecycle-hooks.md

 ### Sequence and frequency of all lifecycle events

-To show how Angular calls the hooks in the expected order, the `PeekABooComponent` demonstrates all of the hooks in one component.
+To show how Angular calls the hooks in the expected order, the `PeekABooComponent` demonstrates all of the hooks in one example.

 In practice you would rarely, if ever, implement all of the interfaces the way this demo does.